kVarunkk/Quiz/README.md

 # Quiz
-This is a Quiz Web App made using JavaScript.
+This is a Quiz Web App made using JavaScript & styled using HTML5/ CSS3.

 Live: https://kvarunkk.github.io/Quiz/